Basecamp offers three different types of users: employee, outside collaborator, and client.

 An employee can also be an administrator or owner.

-- Admins can add/remove people, change which projects someone is on, manage companies/organizations and groups, and set the data retention rules for Pings and Campfires.
+- Admins can add/remove people, change which projects someone is on, manage companies/organizations and groups, rename project tools, and set the data retention rules for Pings and Chat.

 - Owners can do everything Admins can plus upgrade the account, export data, reassign someone's to-dos, restore anything in the trash, access any project, handle all the billing and invoices, and require two-factor authentication.

 This person doesn’t work at your company.
 They can collaborate on projects with you, but they won’t be able to create projects, invite people to the account, add people to projects, be admins, or automatically join All-Access Projects.

 NOTE: In accounts created before September 14, 2022, Outside Collaborators have the same permissions as Employees.
 They can also be Admins or Owners.